Cloud Peak: Location

 Cloud Peak is on the border between Johnson County and Big Horn County in Wyoming and is the high point of both counties.
 As the high point of an isolated range, Cloud Peak has the greatest topographic prominence in the state, 7077 ft, one foot more than the state's highest mountain, 13810 foot Gannett Peak, and fifteenth greatest in the contiguous United States.

+Climate

+Cloud Peak has an Alpine climate (ET).

+Cloud Peak Reservoir is a mountain lake below Cloud Peak on its eastern slopes.
+The weather station there has a subalpine climate (Köppen Dfc).